SafetyWing Travel Insurance Review: My Honest Experience Including a Disputed Claim

 They want you to stay in good health, which is a good thing, but that’s also how they make money.

-You, of course, want your travel to go smoothly with no health issues, injuries, or lost bags, but that will also make you think that you have thrown away your money if you purchased any travel insurance.
+You, of course, want your trip to go smoothly with no health issues, injuries, or lost bags, but that can also make you feel like you have thrown away your money if you purchased travel insurance.

 But in case something goes wrong you will be annoyed and disappointed but happy that you have purchased it and will consider it worth the money.